bryansteiner/gpu-passthrough-tutorial/README.md

                 └── unbind_vfio.sh
 ```

 We've succesfully created libvirt hook scripts to dynamically bind the vfio drivers before the VM starts and unbind these drivers after the VM terminates.
-At the moment, we're done messing with libvirt hooks.
+At the moment, we're done messing around with libvirt hooks.
 We'll revisit this topic later on when we make performance tweaks to our VM (see Part 4).

 <h3 name="part3">
     Part 3: Creating the VM
 </h3>

 We're ready to begin creating our VM.
-There are basically two options for how to achieve this: (1) If you prefer a GUI approach, then follow the rest of this tutorial.
-(2) If you prefer bash scripts, take a look at YuriAlek's series of [GPU-passthrough scripts](https://gitlab.com/YuriAlek/vfio) and customize them to fit your needs.
-The main difference between these two methods lies with the fact that the scripting approach uses [bare QEMU](https://manpages.debian.org/stretch/qemu-system-x86/qemu-system-x86_64.1.en.html) CLI commands, while the GUI approach uses [virt-manager](https://virt-manager.org/).
-Virt-manager essentially builds on-top of the QEMU base-layer and adds other features + complexity.<span name="return9"><sup>[9](#footnote9)</sup></span>
+There are basically two options for how to achieve this: **(1)** If you prefer a GUI approach, then follow the rest of this tutorial. **(2)** If you prefer bash scripts, take a look at YuriAlek's series of [GPU-passthrough scripts](https://gitlab.com/YuriAlek/vfio) and customize them to fit your needs.
+The main difference between these two methods lies with the fact that the scripting approach uses [bare QEMU](https://www.mankier.com/1/qemu) commands<span name="return9"><sup>[9](#footnote9)</sup></span>, while the GUI approach uses [virt-manager](https://virt-manager.org/).
+Virt-manager essentially builds on-top of the QEMU base-layer and adds other features/complexity.<span name="return10"><sup>[10](#footnote10)</sup></span>

 Go ahead and start virt-manager from your list of applications.
 Select the button on the top left of the GUI to create a new VM: